-I don’t have a go-to recommendation for these clipping diodes (D4 & D5); once the Q2 biasing and tone stack are modded, the stock diodes sound good.
+I don’t have a go-to recommendation for changing these diodes (D4 & D5); once the Q2 biasing and tone stack are modded, the stock diodes sound good.

 Adding a small resistor (I like 330 ohms) in series with either one of the stock diodes sounds even better to me, smoothing out the distortion’s decay and adding a touch of clean blend-like clarity.
 This limits the current that goes through that diode and makes the clipping asymmetric.

 I also like asymmetric Schottky diode clipping for a scuzzier, touch-of-fuzz sound.
 One BAT46 and one 1N5817 is my top choice.
 This results in less output due to the lower clipping threshold of the Schottky diodes, but the pedal is still plenty loud.

 Lifting the diodes entirely is dangerously loud; proceed with caution 8-o

 This (D4 & D5) is a great place to install sockets and experiment until you find what you like, and/or put a couple of different sets of diodes on a toggle switch.

 C10 forms a low-pass filter with R14, with a stock cutoff frequency of 7238 Hz.
 This may be perfectly fine for you; frequencies above here can be described as “presence,” “air,” or “transparency.”